INTRODUCTION TO OLYMPIC WEIGHTLIFTING

 Olympic weightlifting also has a very high carryover to improving performance in other sports due to the combination of speed, strength and mobility required in training.

 Strong is the new skinny.
-Join us in our Beginners Weightlifting course and get yourself acquainted to the basics of this sport.
+Join us in our Beginners Olympic Weightlifting Course and get yourself acquainted to the basics of this sport.
 Our coach, Choon Yeow also helms the position of the head coach of Singapore’s Weightlifting Federation and his program over 6 weeks will be a progressive fundamental class emphasizing on the technique and form for novice to advanced weightlifters.